sweverett/kl-tools/README.md

 1. You will need an installation of `conda`.
 I recommend [`miniforge3`](https://www.google.com/search?client=firefox-b-1-d&q=miniforge3)
 2. Run `make install`
 3. Check your installation by running `make test`
+- **NOTE:** For now, many of these are likely to fail during the code transition

 You should be good to go!
 Make sure to `conda activate kl-tools` whenever you want to run or develop the code.